Expert Cataract Surgery in St. Louis

 The different types of cataracts are:

-• Nuclear Sclerotic Cataract – This is the most common type of cataract that occurs with aging and typically progresses slowly.
-The natural lens becomes denser and the center of the lens becomes more yellow or brown.
+• Nuclear Sclerotic Cataract is the most common type that progresses slowly with aging.
+The natural lens becomes denser, and the center of the lens turns yellow or brown.

-• Cortical Cataract – This type of white-gray cataract forms in the outer lens cortex, gradually extending its spokes from the outside of the lens to the center.
+• Cortical Cataracts form a white-gray film in the outer lens cortex and gradually extend to the center.
 This type of cataract is more likely to cause trouble with nighttime driving.

-• Posterior Sub Capsular Cataract (PSC) – This type of cataract may occur at a younger age and can progress very rapidly.
+• Posterior Sub Capsular Cataract (PSC) can occur at a younger age and progress rapidly.
 A PSC is an opacity on the back surface of the lens.
 Patients with diabetes, radiation treatment, and trauma are more prone to develop this type of cataract.

-• Combined – Cataracts can often be a combination of the types listed above.
+• Combined can often be a combination of the types listed above.

 Cataract symptoms include: